1932: 9 February: Gerhard Richter is born in Dresden to Hildegard Richter, a bookseller, and Horst Richter, a school teacher.

 11-27 October: his first Colour Charts are exhibited with Heiner Friedrich.
 Gerhard Richter: Colour Charts, Galerie Friedrich & Dahlem, Munich.

 December: Hommage à Schmela, a series of solo exhibitions takes place at Galerie Schmela in Düsseldorf.
 Richter's Portrait Schmela, 1964 [CR: 37-3] is part of Lueg's presentation.
 On 13 December, Richter's contribution to the exhibition series, Volker Bradke, features a multi-media portrait of a local student who is part of the Düsseldorf art scene.

 9 December-21 January 1967: Gerhard Richter, Galerie René Block, Berlin.

-Wins Junger Westen art prize, Recklinghausen.
+He wins the Junger Westen art prize, Recklinghausen.

 2 May-4 June: Gerhard Richter: New Paintings, Galerie Heiner Friedrich, Munich.

-14 October-14 November: Wide White Space Gallery, Antwerp presents Gerhard Richter, an overview of Richter's work from 1964-7.
+14 October-14 November: Wide White Space Gallery, Antwerp presents Gerhard Richter, an overview of Richter's work from 1964-67.

 July-October: Gerhard Richter, Galerie Rudolf Zwirner, Cologne.